Summary

 INITIAL PEDAGOGICAL PROJECT

 II.
-THE DIRECT EXPLOITATION OF THE AUSCHWITZ JOURNEY
+THE DIRECT EXPLOITATION OF TRAVEL, AUSCHWITZ

-Other students will precisely work on the testimonies of the survivors:
+Other students will work precisely on the testimonies of the survivors:

-A number of meetings may be considered:
+A number of meetings may be envisaged:

-All the work carried out by the students (impressions of trips, reports of debates and synthesis of exchanges with other high school students, transcription of survivors' testimonies accompanied by comments and reflections from the 1era participating in the project, different works carried out on memory...) could be gathered on a website and, why not, depending on the available means, be the subject of a publication.
+All the work carried out by the students (impressions of trips, reports on debates and summaries of exchanges with other high school students, transcription of survivors' testimonies accompanied by comments and reflections from the 1era participating in the project, various works carried out on memory...) could be collected on a website and, why not, depending on the available resources, be published.

 The implementation of this project will be carried out, for the most part, within the framework of very small enterprises.